uchicago-cs/cmsc22000/website/content/syllabus.md

   Students who are prevented from joining the Zoom sessions (due to their timezone, Internet access, or some other personal difficulty) can earn these points by, instead, suggesting questions for the discussion/Q&A sessions (which will revolve around the content provided in pre-recorded lectures).
 While any student will be able to submit questions, the students who are unable to participate in Zoom sessions can earn the 2 points by submitting two questions before a Zoom discussion session (similarly, they get the full 2 points if they submit questions for at least 75% of the Zoom sessions)

 - 3 points for viewing pre-recorded lectures.
 The pre-recorded lectures will include very simple quizzes that should be trivial to pass if you pay attention to the videos.
 If your total score on the quizzes is above 75%, you get the full 3 points; below 75% you get a proportional score.

+### Late submission of lab assignments

+To add some flexibility to your coursework this quarter, we have setup Gradescope to accept lab submissions up to 48 hours after their deadline.
+We will not penalize your first two late submissions but, after that, any late submission will have a 20 point penalty (out of 100).
+Submissions will not be accepted 48 hours after the deadline, but we will make exceptions for students who are facing any additional personal difficulties (if so, please notify the instructor before the deadline, if possible)

 ### Zoom Guidelines